UNLOCK FREE TRAINING

 The purchase contract solidifies your agreement and secures your right to purchase or sell a property to another party.
 In general, contracts are assignable by default unless expressly prohibited within the language of the agreement.

-An assignment contract transfers the rights and obligations of the buyer (“the assignor”) under a purchase agreement to another party (“the assignee”).
+An assignment contract transfers the rights and obligations of the buyer (“the assignor”) under a purchase agreement to another party (the assignee).
 Generally, the assignee is a cash buyer who ends up closing on the property and compensates the assignor for procuring the deal.

 Is Wholesaling Real Estate Legal In Las Vegas?

-Las Vegas is a dynamic market that is full of opportunities for flippers and wholesalers.
+Wholesaling real estate is legal in Las Vegas.
+In fact, Las Vegas is a dynamic market that is full of opportunities for flippers and wholesalers.
 Laws apply throughout the state, setting a uniform framework for how real estate transactions must be conducted, including those involving wholesalers.

 Final Thoughts

-*Disclosure: Real Estate Skills is not a law firm and the information contained here does not constitute legal advice.
+*Disclosure: Real Estate Skills is not a law firm, and the information contained here does not constitute legal advice.
 You should consult with an attorney before making any legal conclusions.
 The information presented here is educational in nature.
-All investments involve risks and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
+All investments involve risks, and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
 Investors are responsible for any investment decision they make.
 Such decisions should be based on an evaluation of their financial situation, investment objectives, risk tolerance, and liquidity needs.

 free real estate investment training